vasilescur/LHS-TechOlympics-2018-Showcase/README.md

 ## Project

 We made student RFID-powered keycards.
+These cards can be used for attendance check-in, signing out library books, hall passes, and any other application requiring a student catalog.

 ## How it works